SAP-samples/teched2024-XP280/exercises/ex4/README.md

    }
    ```

    As in the previous exercise We provided the parameters based on our variables and the ID of the subaccount `btp_subaccount.sa_build.id`.
-Safe your changes.
+Save your changes.

 1. As final step we propagate the output of the module via the outputs of our configuration.
 Open the `outputs.tf` file and add the following code: